 [Notice: The deadline for the grant listing below has expired.
 As a result, the information may no longer be accurate and additional research may be required.
-For current grant opportunities, please check out more recent issues of Funding Alert or the GrantStation database.]
+For current grant opportunities, please check out more recent issues of Funding Alert.]

 State Equality Fund